Lastique/std-cxx-proposals/extended-offsetof/extended-offsetof.md

 Since the standard does not currently define a suitable category of types, this proposal introduces the definition of a *stable-layout class*, which is a class that satisfies the following conditions:

- - the class must not have virtual base classes
+ - no virtual base classes
- - the class must not have virtual functions
+ - no virtual functions
- - the class must not have non-static data members of a class type (or an array thereof) that violates the above conditions
+ - no non-static data members of a class type (or an array thereof) that violates the above conditions
- - the class must not have base classes that violate the above conditions
+ - no base classes that violate the above conditions

 Objects of a stable-layout class shall be guaranteed to occupy contiguous bytes of storage.
 For a stable-layout class, it shall be guaranteed that relative positions (offsets) of non-static data members are known at compile time and constant across all objects of that class.
 These offsets shall account for any possible padding that is added between non-static data members to achieve alignment.